 The president of the Royal Academy considered that its perfection of execution made Rubens seem gross and vulgar.

-However, it was rejected from the Royal Academy in 1804.
+But, it was rejected from the Royal Academy in 1804.

-The collection of landscapes in Victoria and Albert Museum is actually just one room.
+This collection of landscapes in Victoria and Albert Museum is actually just one room.
 But as you can see in this post, it contains some very beautiful paintings by two of the most famous British 19th century painters.